 There are far to few "Sounding the Alarm" to bring a turnaround of the destructive ways that would prompt the wrath of God.
 Ungodliness is flourishing and being made lawful to do so!

 Has the vain imaginations of the heart brought God's displeasure?
-Has His judgmental side been tampered with; have we been weighed in the balance and found wanting?
-The alarm is being sounded by some but an attitude of indifference continues to dominate the scene.
+Has His judgmental side been tampered with; has one been weighed in the balance and found wanting?
+The alarm that is being sounded by some finds an attitude of indifference continue to dominate the scene.

 Some are sounding the alarm as the Day of the Lord approaches.
-Now is not the time to be at ease, eat, drink, and be merry.
+Now is not the time to be at ease, eat, drink, and be merry as in the days before the Flood in Noah's day.
+Scripture reveals: They did eat, they drank, they married wives, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all (Luke 17:27).
 As the Day of the Lord approaches it is a time for one to be drawing closer to the Lord; not further away!

-The word of the Lord came to the prophet Ezekiel saying: Son of man, speak to your people, and say to them, when I bring the sword upon the land, if the people of the land take a man of their coasts (or territory), and set him for their watchman.
+The word of the Lord came to the prophet Ezekiel saying: Son of man, speak to your people, and say to them, when I bring the sword upon the land, if the people of the land take a man of their coasts (territory), and set him for their watchman.

 If when he sees the sword come upon the land, he blow the trumpet, and warn the people; then whosoever hears the sound of the trumpet, and takes not warning; if the sword come, and take him away, his blood shall be upon his own head.

 He heard the sound of the trumpet, and took not warning; his blood shall be upon him.
-But he that takes warning shall deliver his soul (or save his life (Ezekiel 33:2-5).
+But he that takes warning shall deliver his soul (save his life) (Ezekiel 33:2-5).

 Say to them, As I live, saith the Lord God, I have no pleasure in the death of the wicked: but that the wicked turn from his way and live: turn you, turn you from your evil ways; for why will you die, O house of Israel (Ezekiel 33:11)?
 A Bible commentary noted: Ezekiel did not dwell exclusively on the subject of Israel's sin and judgment; like all Old Testament prophets, he included a prediction of a time when Israel would be restored to her land and to the blessings of God.